mlindgren/blog-archive/source/_posts/2014-10-08-dataclysm-who-we-are-when-we-think-no-ones-looking.markdown

 you're already familiar with the work of Christian Rudder.
-As OkCupid's resident mathematician and one of its founders, he has been writing for years about statistical trends related to dating and attraction, leveraging OkCupid's vast database of traits about and interactions between its millions and millions of users.
+As OkCupid's resident mathematician and one of its founders, he has been writing for years about statistical trends related to dating and attraction, leveraging OkCupid's vast database of traits about, and interactions between, its millions and millions of users.
 OkTrends produced numerous interesting and surprising results, and it developed a significant following before going quiet for the better part of three years beginning in 2011.